Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Skinning measures

-As another particular case of Assertion (iii) for future use, consider the case when $X= |\XX|_\lambda$ is the geometric realisation of a metric tree $(\XX, \lambda)$ and when $\wt F=\wt F_c$ is the potential associated with a system of conductances $c$ on $\XX$ (see Equation \eqref{eq:defpotfromconduc} and Proposition \ref{prop:relatpotentialconductance}).
-Then for all $w\in\partial^1_{+} D$ (respectively $w\in\partial^1_{-} D$), if $e_w$ is the first (respectively the last) edge followed by $w$, with length $\lambda(e_\omega)$, then
+As another particular case of Assertion (iii) for future use, consider the case when $X= |\XX|_\lambda$ is the geometric realisation of a metric tree $(\XX, \lambda)$ and when $\wt F=\wt F_c$ is the potential associated with a system of conductances $\wt c$ on $\XX$ for a subgroup $\Ga$ of $\Aut(\XX)$ (see Equation \eqref{eq:defpotfromconduc} and Proposition \ref{prop:relatpotentialconductance}).
+Then for all $w\in\partial^1_{+} D$ (respectively $w\in\partial^1_{-} D$), if $e_w$ is the first (respectively the last) edge followed by $w$, with length $\lambda(e_w)$, then

 by Proposition \ref{prop:integpotconduct}, so that